 As long as Charter's convertible notes remain outstanding and are not otherwise converted into shares of common stock, Charter must pay interest on the convertible senior notes and repay the principal amount in November 2009.
-Charter's ability to make interest payments on its convertible senior notes, and, in 2009, to repay the outstanding principal of its convertible senior notes of \$413 million, net of \$450 million of convertible senior notes held by CCHC, will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.
-As of March 31, 2007, Charter Holdco was owed \$4 million in intercompany loans from its subsidiaries and had \$8 million in cash, which were available to pay interest and principal on Charter's convertible senior notes.
-In addition, Charter has \$50 million of U.S. government securities pledged as security for the semiannual interest payments on Charter's convertible senior notes scheduled in 2007.
-As long as CCHC continues to hold the \$450 million of Charter's convertible senior notes, CCHC will receive interest payments from the government securities pledged for Charter's convertible senior notes.
-The cumulative amount of interest payments expected to be received by CCHC is \$40 million and may be available to be distributed to pay semiannual interest due in 2008 and May 2009 on the outstanding principal amount of \$413 million of Charter's convertible senior notes, although CCHC may use those amounts for other purposes.
+Charter's ability to make interest payments on its convertible senior notes, and, in 2009, to repay the outstanding principal of its convertible senior notes of \$413 million, net of \$450 million of convertible senior notes. now held by Charter Holdco, will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.
+As of June 30, 2007, Charter Holdco was owed \$4 million in intercompany loans from its subsidiaries and had \$14 million in cash, which were available to pay interest and principal on Charter's convertible senior notes.
+In addition, Charter has \$25 million of U.S. government securities pledged as security for the semi-annual interest payments on Charter's convertible senior notes scheduled in 2007.
+On August 1, 2007, Charter Holdings distributed to CCHC an intercompany note issued by Charter Operating with an outstanding balance, including accrued interest, of \$119 million.
+On the same day, CCHC distributed such note to Charter Holdco along with \$450 million of Charter's convertible senior notes and an investment account with \$26 million of cash.
+As long as Charter Holdco continues to hold the \$450 million of Charter's convertible senior notes, Charter Holdco will receive interest payments from the government securities pledged for Charter's convertible senior notes.
+The cumulative amount of interest payments expected to be received by Charter Holdco is \$40 million and may be available to be distributed to pay semiannual interest due in 2008 and May 2009 on the outstanding principal amount of \$413 million of Charter's convertible senior notes, although Charter Holdco may use those amounts for other purposes.

-Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC and Charter Holdings) for payment of principal on parent company notes, are restricted under the indentures governing the CCH I Holdings, LLC ("CIH") notes, CCH I notes, CCH II, LLC ("CCH II") notes, CCO Holdings notes, and Charter Operating notes and under the CCO Holdings credit facilities unless there is no default under the applicable indenture and credit facilities, and each applicable subsidiary's leverage ratio test is met at the time of such distribution.
-For the quarter ended March 31, 2007, there was no default under any of these indentures or credit facilities.
-However, certain of the Company's subsidiaries did not meet their applicable leverage ratio tests based on March 31, 2007 financial results.
-As a result, distributions from certain of the Company's subsidiaries to their parent companies would have been restricted at such time and will continue to be restricted unless those tests are met.
+Distributions by Charter's subsidiaries to a parent company (including Charter, Charter Holdco, CCHC, and Charter Holdings) for payment of principal on parent company notes, are restricted under the indentures governing the CCH I Holdings, LLC ("CIH") notes, CCH I notes, CCH II, LLC ("CCH II") notes, CCO Holdings notes, and Charter Operating notes and under the CCO Holdings credit facilities unless there is no default under the applicable indenture and credit facilities, and unless each applicable subsidiary's leverage ratio test is met at the time of such distribution.
+For the quarter ended June 30, 2007, there was no default under any of these indentures or credit facilities and each subsidiary met its applicable leverage ratio tests based on June 30, 2007 financial results.
+Such distributions would be restricted, however, if any such subsidiary fails to meet these tests at the time of the contemplated distribution.
+In the past, certain subsidiaries have from time to time failed to meet their leverage ratio test.
+There can be no assurance that they will satisfy these tests at the time of the contemplated distribution.
 Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in its credit facilities.

-Distributions by CIH, CCH I, CCH II, CCO Holdings and Charter Operating to a parent company for payment of parent company interest are permitted if there is no default under the aforementioned indentures and CCO Holdings credit facilities.
+Distributions by CIH, CCH I, CCH II, CCO Holdings, and Charter Operating to a parent company for payment of parent company interest are permitted if there is no default under the aforementioned indentures and CCO Holdings credit facilities.